mtch99/dockerized-js-app/README.md

 ## demo app - developing with Docker

-This simple app shows and update a user profile app
+This simple app allows to display and update a user profile

 All components are docker-based

-This is my first time dockerizing a javascript application
 ### With Docker

 #### To start the application